Who are we?

 At Renaissance Properties, Bernie led the construction team for the Moravian, a $17 million 20-unit, extremely complex renovation and new construction project.
 He has handled pre-development construction planning for a number of projects in the Philadelphia region, including a $15 million renovation of a former hospital building, a $32 million grocery /retail / parking garage project, and a $45 million conversion of a historic commercial property to residential and retail.
 Prior to joining Athenian and Renaissance, Bernie was Director of Construction for Hillary’s Gourmet Ice Cream stores and the Windsor Shirt Company.
 He holds a Bachelor’s degree in Business Administration from Penn State University.

-Justin supports AthenianRazak in project management and other efforts.
-Justin is currently acting as the Assistant Project Manager on Phase 5 of the Bryn Mawr Film Institute historic redevelopment and on a 50,000 sf clinical and office build-out across three floors at 833 Chestnut.
-His responsibilities include project management for tenant improvement projects at 833 Chestnut, budget tracking and analysis, and coordination of the company’s internship program.
+At AthenianRazak, Justin focuses on project management and strategic consulting assignments.
+Justin is currently part of the team developing the 120,000sf state of the art Philadelphia 76ers Practice Facility and Headquarters.
+He also supported AthenianRazak’s efforts during Phase 5 of the Bryn Mawr Film Institute’s historic redevelopment and theater expansion project and on a 50,000 sf clinical and office build-out across three floors at 833 Chestnut as well as the ground-up development of the Cheslen Preserve Nature Center for Natural Lands Trust, among other projects.
+His responsibilities include project management on full scale development projects as well as interior tenant improvement fit-outs, including strategic planning, entitlements and approvals, schedule development and management, and budget tracking and analysis.
 Prior to joining AthenianRazak, Justin was a field organizer for several city and state-wide political campaigns.
-In this role, he recruited, trained, and supervised over a hundred volunteers.
-Justin is an active member of the Urban Land Institute and Delaware Valley Green Building Council and holds a B.A. in Political Science from West Chester University.
+In this role, he recruited, trained, and supervised over one hundred volunteers.
+Justin is an active member of the Urban Land Institute for which he serves on the Young Leaders Council, the Villanova DiLella Center for Real Estate for which he serves on the Junior Advisory Board, and the Delaware Valley Green Building Council.
+He holds a B.A. in Political Science from West Chester University, a MBA from Villanova University with specializations in Real Estate and Finance, and he is currently pursuing his Project Management Professional (PMP) certification.

 Director of Project Development